karthikamannathu/food.delivery/README.md

 Features

+ 👉 Authentication System: A robust authentication system ensuring security and user privacy

+👉 Explore Page: Homepage for users to explore restaurants cards and filter feature add on category lists

+👉 Detailed menu list page: A detailed menu lists each resturants displaying simple content and rates for an immersive user experience

+👉 Profile Page: A user profile page showcasing pervious order and providing options to edit the profile

->Advanced Authentication: Implement JWT, Firebase, and Google OAuth for secure and seamless user access.
+👉Advanced Authentication: Implement JWT, Firebase, and Google OAuth for secure and seamless user access.

-> Real-world CRUD Operations: Create, read, update, and delete property listings using MongoDB.
-> User-friendly Features: Enhance the user experience with image uploads, property listing management, Stripe payment getway and more.
->Advanced Search Functionality: Implement cutting-edge search features to help users find what they're looking for.
+👉 Advanced Search Functionality: Implement a user-friendly cutting-edge search features to help users find what they're looking for.

->Deployment Made Easy: Learn to deploy your MERN real food delivery web for free using the 'render' platform.
+👉 Cart add  Functionality: Provide users  select iteams add n our  carts its build in  redux

+👉 Real-world CRUD Operations: Create, read, update, and delete property listings using MongoDB.

 SCREENSHORT